Montipora dilatata

 Montipora dilatata, commonly known as the Hawaiian reef coral, is a species of coral in the family Acroporidae.

 Description

 Morphology of this species can be quite variable.
 Colonies may be any combination of encrustations, plates, knobs, and branches.
 Montipora dilatata is a glabro-favoleate type that is characterized by a very smooth surface.
-Colonies are usually purple or brown and reach 3 feet (1 m) in diameter.
+Colonies are usually purple or brown and reach 3 ft in diameter.
 The species only occurs in the Hawaiian archipelago, in Kaneohe Bay, Oahu, and in the Northwestern Hawaiian Islands (NWHI) at Midway Atoll, Pearl and Hermes Atoll, Lisianski Island, Laysan Island, Maro Reef, and French Frigate Shoals.

 Ecology

 This species requires calm water in sub-tidal environments.
 The species is easily broken into fragments by storms or bioerosion, with the fragments readily growing into new colonies.
 This species occurs in lagoons and bays and appears to be restricted to shallow, low-water motion environments.
 This species is very rare in Kaneohe Bay, but used to be more abundant and occurred in large patches on some of the reef flats.